+In Gorges du Fier, spectacular rock formations are observed from the wooden walkways attached to the canyon walls.
 But if there’s something you can’t miss here, it is Mer des Rochers.
 It is the gorge’s vast labyrinth of fissured rock through which the river Fier gently flows.

 Do you need help in going and exploring Annecy?
 Check this list of activities and guided tours for no-hassle trips to Annecy.

 If you’re on the hunt for picturesque destinations in France, Colmar should be on your list.
 This fairytale town is a dream come true for those who love to explore and soak in the ambiance of charming locales.
 The half-timbered houses of Colmar are a sight to behold and a photographer’s delight!